Education (K-12): Protocols for returning to operation

 - Train your workers on:

 - The risk of exposure to COVID-19 and the signs and symptoms of the disease.

 - Safe work procedures or instruction to be followed, including hand washing and cough/sneeze etiquette.

-- How to report an exposure to or symptoms of COVID-19.
+- How to report a suspected exposure to or symptoms of COVID-19.

-- Changes you’ve made to work policies, practices, and procedures due to the COVID-19 pandemic and keep records of that training.
+- Changes you’ve made to work policies, practices, and procedures due to the COVID-19 pandemic.

 - Document COVID-19 related meetings and post minutes at a central location.